 If my questioner were a professor of the eristic and contentious sort, I should say to him: I have made my statement; if it is wrong, your business is to examine and refute it.

-Most dabblers in philosophy, myself included, tend to take the contentious way, asserting our own opinion as the truth and rejecting others’ without giving any reason as to why our opinion is better.
-As a result, discussions often end in a stalemate, with both sides going away unimpressed and unaffected –an exercise in futility.
+Most dabblers in philosophy, myself included, are the contentious sort, asserting our opinion and rejecting others’ without giving any reason as to why our opinion is better.
+As a result, discussions tend to end in futility, with both sides going away unimpressed and unaffected.
 By contrast, the Socratic dialogues often end in unanimous consensus among the interlocutors, with others subscribing to Socrates’ point of view and seemingly unable to muster any kind of intellectual resistance, as if they were stunned by a torpedo fish.

-How does Socrates vanquish his opponents time and time again?
-The short and simple answer is that Socrates always turns his opponents against themselves –if anyone can do that, he’ll never suffer defeat.
-Socrates is able to prove that his opponents opinions are self-contradictory, and thereby uncover and eliminate false opinions by applying the Law of Non Contradiction.
-But it is more complicated than that, and far easier said than done.
+How does Socrates conquer his opponents time and time again?
+The short answer is that he always turns his opponents against themselves, i.e. he is able to prove that his opponents opinions are self-contradictory.
+If anyone can do that, he’ll never suffer defeat.

 The dialectical way is not merely to answer what is true, but also to make use of those points which the questioned person acknowledges he knows.